csbingao/csbingao.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm Bin Gao (高彬) from China.
-I'm a final year PhD Student of School of Computing (SoC) at the National University of Singapore (NUS).
-I'm working with Prof. [Weng-Fai Wong](https://www.comp.nus.edu.sg/~wongwf/).
+I'm now a research fellow of School of Computing (SoC) at the National University of Singapore (NUS).
+I'm working with Prof. [Weng-Fai Wong](https://www.comp.nus.edu.sg/~wongwf/) and Prof. [Tulika Mitra](https://www.comp.nus.edu.sg/~tulika/).
+I got my PhD from National University of Singapore in 2025.
 Before this, I received my bachelor degree and master degree from Huazhong University of Science and Technology (HUST), China in 2017 and 2020, respectively.

 Research Interests